ScotMarPhys/ScotMarPhys.OSNAP-Mooring-Processing.io/index.md

 ![png](img/EAST_TS.png)

-*Gridded and merged temperature, salinity, and density from the eastern boundary *
+_Figure 1.
+Gridded and merged temperature, salinity, and density from the eastern boundary_

 ![png](img/WEST_TS.png)

-*Gridded and merged temperature, salinity, and density from the eastern boundary *
+_Figure 2.
+Gridded and merged temperature, salinity, and density from the eastern boundary_

 ### Gridded Velocity data (Aquadopp current meters)